vraravam/natsumi-browser/README.md

 <p align="center">A userchrome for Zen Browser that makes things <strong><i>~flow~</i></strong>.</p>

+## What is Natsumi Browser?
+Natsumi Browser (or Natsumi, for short) is a userchrome made for [Zen Browser](https://zen-browser.app) that adds lots of polish to the design by incorporating animations, blurs and more.

+Natsumi is NOT a standalone browser.
+I don't even intend on making one.

 ## Features
 ### Polished look
 Natsumi Browser's looks are based on asev's [ZenCss](https://github.com/lunar-os/ZenCss), with some additional tweaks and patches added on top to create a beautiful and polished experience.

-### Better expanded URLbar
+### Natsumi URLbar
-Natsumi Browser gives the expanded URLbar a completely fresh new look, so it feels very cozy while also having lots of room for search suggestions.
+With Natsumi URLbar, Natsumi gives the expanded URLbar a completely fresh new look, so it feels very cozy while also having lots of room for search suggestions.

 ### Tab Groups
 Natsumi Browser uses a customized version of [vicky5124](https://github.com/vicky5124)'s CSS for Tab Groups.
-Group away!
+Group away to keep things organized!

 ## Configs
 - `natsumi.theme.disable-blur`: Disables blurring for Natsumi URLbar and Zen Sidebar.
 Use this if